Nerwyn/ha-nunjucks/README.md

 ## Available Extensions

-The catch to this approach of rendering jinja2/nunjucks templates is that we have to reimplement all of the [Home Assistant template extension](https://www.home-assistant.io/docs/configuration/templating/#home-assistant-template-extensions) functions and filters.
-If there are functions or filters that you use that are not currently supported, please make a feature request or try adding it to the project yourself and create a pull request.
+The catch to this approach of rendering jinja2/nunjucks templates is that we have to reimplement all of the [Home Assistant template extension](https://www.home-assistant.io/docs/configuration/templating/#home-assistant-template-extensions) functions.
+If there are functions that you use that are not currently supported, please make a feature request or try adding it to the project yourself and create a pull request.

 So far a subset of the Home Assistant template extension functions have been implemented as documented below.

+**NOTE**: The following implemented functions cannot be used as filters.

 ### Variables